 And speaking of hell, they might've caused me, for the first time in my life, to understand the conditional or selective or relative nature of religion.
 My ethos had been pretty much defined by Southern Baptist teachings by then, so I would've already memorized and taken to heart the Ten Commandments and the teachings of Jesus.

-So I knew "thou shalt not kill," "thou shalt love thy neighbor as thyself," "love thy enemy," "turn the other cheek" and "blessed are the peacemakers."
-I'd also seen Cecil B. DeMille's The Ten Commandments (about which I hope to write a separate piece), and saw how the commandments came to be and what God sounded like when he inscribed them in a fantastic way on the side of a mountain.
+So I knew about "thou shalt not kill," "thou shalt love thy neighbor as thyself," "love thy enemy," "turn the other cheek" and "blessed are the peacemakers."
+I'd also seen Cecil B. DeMille's The Ten Commandments and saw how the commandments came to be and what God sounded like when he inscribed them in a fantastic way on the side of a mountain.
 (He sounded like a 45-rpm recording of Charlton Heston's voice played at 33-rpm.)

 So lesson learned: "Thou shalt not kill, more or less.
 But when someone threatens your country, you can shoot their sorry selves, and you won't be charged with it."

 And, of course, I also watched western movies, so: "Thou shalt not kill unless you're trying to turn a huge continent into the new Promised Land or the new Eden or the City on the Hill, and you're slowed down by an indigenous population who, never having invited you in the first place, are now trying, in their primitive way of communicating, to kill you."

 So killing in war was like scoring points in basketball, and war, too, was a team game, so you had plenty of guy buddies, even Yankees, that you initially didn't like, but with whom you eventually bonded, so much so that when the Krauts blew up Petrocelli with a hand grenade, you actually cried and tried to give him a final drag on your cigarette before he took his last breath.